Carsharing: One-way/free-floating car sharing

-One-way car sharing enables users to begin and end their trip at different locations through free floating zones or station-based models with designated parking locations.
-As of 2017, free-floating car sharing is available in 55 cities and 20 countries worldwide, with 40,000 vehicles and serving 5.6 million users, with Europe and North America representing the majority of the market.
-In Europe, free floating services took up more than 65 percent in car sharing membership.

-The service is expected to reach 14.3 million users with more than 100,000 vehicles by the end of 2022.
+One-way car sharing enables users to begin and end their trip at different locations.
+The pick-up and drop-off locations can be either free floating zones or restricted to station-based models with designated parking locations.

+As of 2017, free-floating car sharing was available in 55 cities and 20 countries worldwide, with 40,000 vehicles and serving 5.6 million users, with Europe and North America representing the majority of the market.
+In Europe in 2019, free floating services took up more than 65% of car sharing membership.
+By the end of 2022, the service was expected to reach 14.3 million users with more than 100,000 vehicles worldwide.
+However, growth patterns vary among cities, and some have reached a saturation point where no increased fleet size or additional service needed.
-By conventional companies

-In corporate car sharing, the company shares the vehicles and allows multiple employees (rather than just one) to make use of a company car, at times when they actually need it.
-The vehicles are made available from a corporate car sharing pool, and shared for a fixed or flexible period of time.
-One shared car could replace up to 8 non-shared cars.
-However, car-sharing does involves an additional processing and associated costs.
-Still, it reduces fleet-related costs over the long term and allow employees to save not only on costs but also on time.